softpano/pythonizer/readme.md

 Currently only few user options are supported (pythonizer -h provides a  list of options):

--p -- The version of Python used for generation.
-Default is 3.8 (can be set explicitly by specifying -p 3) You can set 2.7 by using  -p 2
+-w -- The width of the line of the protocol of translation.
+The default is 188

--v -- verbosity -v 0 -minimal verbosity -v 3 -- max verbosity; can also be expresses as -v -vv and -vvv -- forms to which Unix user got used in other utilities
+-v -- verbosity -v 0 -- minimal verbosity -v 3 -- max verbosity; can also be expresses as -v -vv and -vvv -- forms to which Unix user got used in other utilities

--t  -- tab size for generated code; the default -t 4
+-t  -- tab size for generated code; the default is  -t 4

 -r -- refactor Perl code.
 If specified, before processing the script by the pythonizer, it  invokes the pre_pythonizer preliminary pass on the source code.
-Of course this can be  done manually with  more control but this provides an integrated way to refactor the program.
+Of course this can be  done only once and can be manually as a separate pass with more control,  but still this option is not completly usless, as it provides an integrated way to refactor the program.

-You need to download files or replicate the directory via git .
+To try pythonizer you need to download files (as Zip archive via githun (GitHub crrates zip from the latest posted verion on demand for you)  or replicate the directory via git .
 In the later case the main program and three modules mentioned about should be put into a separate directory.
 For example,  /opt/Pythonizer

-The directory into which the main program and modules are downloaded  needs to be made current before the run.
+The directory into which the modules are downloaded  needs to be made available to Perl via PERL5LIB env variable or via -I option .

-Currently main program and all modules should reside in a single directory from which you will run the program.

 ATTENTION PYTHON PROGRAMMERS: Environment varible PERL5LIB or option -I of the Perl interpreter should specify the directory with modules in order to run the pythonizer.
 Otherwise modules will NOT be found.